 Designed with the modern user in mind, Budgie is known for its simplicity and elegance.
 It has a plain and clean style and is easy to use.

 The Budgie desktop is not a fork of any other desktop project.
-Its designers planned for an easy integration into other distros, and it is an open source project in its own right.
+Its designers planned for easy integration into other distros, and it is an open-source project in its own right.

 The Ubuntu Budgie community first released version 17.04 Zesty this spring.
 The developers follow a rolling upgrade system that constantly upgrades previous 17.04 releases with smaller point releases.